trapexit/mergerfs/README.md

 #### Why was splice support removed?

-After a lot of testing over the years splicing always appeared to be at best provide equivalent performance and in cases worse performance.
+After a lot of testing over the years, splicing always appeared to at best, provide equivalent performance, and in some cases, worse performance.
 Splice is not supported on other platforms forcing a traditional read/write fallback to be provided.
 The splice code was removed to simplify the codebase.